UrkiMimi/jinxBash/README.md

-# Jinx Bash deployment branch.
+# Jinx Bash
+A game I made in Scratch/PenguinMod in about an hour

+You can play the game here. https://urkimimi.github.io/jinxBash/